-In April 2020, our initial shareholders approved a consolidation and increase of share capital such that the authorized share capital of the company consists of \$75,000 divided into 500,000,000 ordinary shares of \$0.00015 par value each, resulting in an aggregate of 12,000,000 ordinary shares outstanding.
-In May 2020, our shareholders approved a consolidation and increase of share capital such that the authorized share capital of the company consists of \$100,000 divided into 500,000,000 ordinary shares of \$0.0002 par value each, resulting in an aggregate of 9,000,000 ordinary shares outstanding before this offering.
-Unless otherwise indicated, all amounts in this prospectus are expressed on a post-consolidation basis.
+In April 2020, our initial shareholders approved a consolidation and increase of share capital such that the authorized share capital of the company consists of \$75,000 divided into 500,000,000 ordinary shares of \$0.00015 par value each, resulting in an aggregate of 12,000,000 ordinary shares outstanding before this offering.
+Unless otherwise indicated, all amounts in this prospectus are expressed on a post-surrender basis.
 Except as specifically provided otherwise, the information in this prospectus assumes that the underwriters will not exercise their over-allotment option.